Understanding peacefulness through the world news: Introduction

 \section{Introduction}

-Measuring well-being for adequate policy making is one of the main objectives of every country.
-High or low levels of well-being could be used as a tool to reflect a country's societal progress \cite{fleurbaey2009beyond}.
-Considering that well-being is a vague and multi-dimensional concept, it cannot be captured as a whole, but through a set of health, socio-economic, safety, environmental, and political dimensions \cite{organisation2011s, voukelatou2020measuring}.
+The global challenges regarding people's well-being that today's society faces are manifold.
+In a major attempt to face them, the Sustainable Development Goals (SDGs) were introduced by the United Nations Conference on Sustainable Development in Rio de Janeiro in 2012.
+The objective was to set universal and measurable dimensions to ensure people's high levels of well-being.
+Considering that well-being is a vague and multi-dimensional concept, it cannot be captured as a whole but through a set of health, socio-economic, safety, environmental, and political dimensions \cite{organisation2011s, voukelatou2020measuring}.
+The United Nations Development Programme (UNDP) embodies these dimensions into 17 Sustainable Development Goals (SDGs) \cite{unSDGs, kroll2019sustainable, le2015towards}, such as ``Good Health and Well-Being'', ``No Poverty'', and ``Reduced inequalities''.

-The United Nations Development Programme (UNDP) embodies the aforementioned dimensions into 17 Sustainable Development Goals (SDGs) \cite{unSDGs}, such as ``No Poverty'', ``Reduced inequalities'', ``Peace, Justice, and Strong Institutions''.
-Apart from the SDGs, the UNDP has created the Human Development Index (HDI) \cite{anand1994human} to capture well-being and human development.
-Similarly, the Organisation for Economic Co-operation and Development (OECD) created the Better Life Index (BLI) \cite{organisation2011s} to capture various well-being dimensions.
-Another prominent well-being tool is the Global Peace Index (GPI), which specifically captures peacefulness in all countries around the world.
+A crucial development is the inclusion of SDG 16, i.e., ``Peace, Justice, and Strong Institutions'', considering that armed violence is on the rise and it is challenging to prevent it \cite{world2018pathways}.
+Since 2011, at least 100,000 people have been killed in deadly conflicts, with the majority of them in Afghanistan, Iraq, and Syria.
+Although the rate of major wars declined over the past decades, the number of civil conflicts and terrorist attacks increased in the last few years, even in developed countries \cite{guo2018retool}.

-Well-being indexes, such as the GPI, are traditionally captured by institutional surveys and governmental data, which are usually expensive and time-consuming.
-Additionally, these indexes are generally determined with a lag, and final estimates are produced only after a series of revisions, usually a few months later.
-With the revolution of the novel digital data streams and machine learning techniques, the aforementioned difficulties are overcome.
-In particular, the estimates of well-being turn cost- and time-efficient and are provided almost real-time.
-This was also highlighted by the UN, in 2014, that recognized the importance of harnessing the data revolution \cite{melamed2014world} to put the best available tools and methods to work in achieving the SDGs.
+Governments and the international community often have little warning of abrupt changes in peace and safety, while the war expenses for the war-torn countries weaken their economies.
+For example, since 1996, the Democratic Republic of Congo has spent on war almost one-third of its gross domestic product \cite{hillier2007africa}.
+It is hence not surprising that the Expert Panel on Technology and Innovation in UN Peacekeeping recognizes the importance of harnessing the data revolution for the benefit of the international community and peace \cite{perera2017boldly}.
+In line with the aforementioned, scientific evidence confirms the critical role of Artificial Intelligence (AI) in accomplishing the SDGs, including the objective for peacefulness \cite{vinuesa2020role}.